tariqajyusuf/fidesdocs/pages/fides/configuration/access_controls.md

 ![Assign Systems](../../../public/assets/img/configuration/assign_systems.png)

-In this example, the user now has a Viewer role which grants view-only access to all settings & systems in the Data Map .
+In this example, the user now has a `Viewer` role which grants view-only access to all settings and systems in the Data Map.
 However, they have been assigned as the Data Steward for `Demo Analytics System` and can make updates to that specific system.

 ![system_list](../../../public/assets/img/configuration/system_list.png)